 by Erika Gaffney, Art Herstory Founder

-Almost 100 years ago, Virginia Woolf famously speculated about what life might have been like for a woman with the artistic genius of Shakespeare.
-Thus, the phrase “Shakespeare’s Sister” entered our cultural lexicon.
+Almost 100 years ago, Virginia Woolf famously speculated that if Shakespeare had had a sister of equal genius, she would have suffered in obscurity because of her gender—and the phrase “Shakespeare’s Sister” entered our cultural lexicon.
 In the near-century since the publication of “A Room of One’s Own,” scholars have found that Woolf’s assessment was overly pessimistic.
 Some women of Shakespeare’s time did find, or make, opportunities to nurture and express their literary and/or theatrical abilities.

 Of course, women’s talents are not, and never were, limited to a particular category.
 Scholars are bringing to light the achievements of women in all spheres of accomplishment—including the visual arts—going back at least as far as the Renaissance.

-In 1928, if Virginia Woolf had asked, “what if Michelangelo had a sister,” her imagined life trajectory probably would have been as dismal as that of Woolf’s fictional character, Judith Shakespeare.
+In 1928, if Virginia Woolf had asked, “What if Michelangelo had had a sister,” her imagined life trajectory probably would have been as dismal as that of Woolf’s hypothetical Judith Shakespeare.
 But, there were female Old Masters!
 Though their names may not be familiar to us now, they were successful in their time.
 They supported themselves and their families through their art.
 And their works—portraits, mythological and biblical depictions, religious art, botanical illustrations, sculptures, and more—were not just local oddities.
 These women artists were internationally known, and their works were prized by kings, princes, diplomats, and popes.